morphismtech/distributors/blog.md

 ## Distributors

-The `Applicative` interface is the star of the show when it comes to parsing, while the `Alternative` interface by comparison gets too little attention.
+The `Applicative` interface is always the star of the show when it comes to parsing, while the `Alternative` interface by comparison gets too little attention.
 Let's revisit it.

 ```
 class Applicative f => Alternative f where